mittwald/developer-portal/docs/api/howtos/create-project.md

 sidebar_label: Creating a project
 title: Creating a project using the API
 description:
-  This article describes how to create a new project in various deployment scenarios.
+  This article describes how to create a new project using the mStudio API in various deployment scenarios.
 tags:
   - Projects
 ---